-Workers’ Compensation Claims – Sydney Workplace Injuries
+Workers’ Compensation and Claims in Sydney

 Attwood Marshall Lawyers are one of Sydney’s leading compensation law firms with over 75 years’ experience helping injured workers.

-The workers’ compensation system provides injured workers with:
+The system provides injured employees with:

 - weekly compensation benefits